Baht expected to skim 34.50 per dollar

 "For the next month, we expect the baht to continue weakening, potentially testing its previous low of 34.85 per dollar," she said.
 "If the baht falls below this level, it could test a new support level at 35.50 per dollar."

-According to Krungthai Global Markets, an arm of Krungthai Bank (KTB), the baht opened on Thursday at 34.38 per dollar, marking a sharp depreciation from the previous day’s close of 34.16.
+According to Krungthai Global Markets, an arm of Krungthai Bank (KTB), the baht opened yesterday at 34.38 per dollar, marking a sharp depreciation from the previous day's close of 34.16.

 Following the US tariff announcement, the baht weakened, fluctuating between 34.07 and 34.45 per dollar.